-To find more information about progress on the improvement plan and learn about improvement activities already underway, read the first issue of the Mental Health and Addictions Action Plan newsletter.
+To find more information about progress on the improvement plan and learn about improvement activities already underway, read the Mental Health and Addictions Action Plan Newsletter:

 On December 1, 2014, Dr. Fern Stockdale Winder, Commissioner of the Mental Health and Addictions Action Plan, submitted her report to government, calling for a more coordinated and timely response to people in need of mental health and addictions services.

 Working Together for Change: A 10-Year Mental Health and Addictions Action Plan for Saskatchewan outlines 16 recommendations that fall into seven categories:

 Enhance access and capacity and support recovery in the community

 - Create person and family-centred and coordinated services

 - Partner with First Nations and Métis Peoples